KhazP/AlpWebsite/README.md

 * `robots.txt`: Instructions for web crawlers.
 * `sitemap.xml`: Sitemap for search engine indexing.
 * `LICENSE.md`: MIT License for the project.
-* `CaseStudyPage/`: Directory containing the HTML, CSS, and JS for the Battle Talent case study.
+* `CaseStudyPage/`: Directory containing the HTML, CSS, and JS for the case study.
 * `Assets/`: Directory for images, logos, and other static resources.

 ---